Metaswitch/floki/docs/content/documentation/getting-started.md

 A container will launch with the working directory mounted, and the container shell located there.

+In general, invoking `floki` in any child of this directory will launch with:
+- The directory containing `floki.yaml` mounted;
+- The container shell located in the guest directory corresponding to the child.

 ## Using a different configuration file

 You can use a different configuration file with `floki` by telling it to use a different file from the command line.
 For example, if you have another configuration in `config.yaml`, you can run `floki` with